jasonaaronwilson/omni-c/README.md

 where it interferes with other goals.
 Especially important are C function statements and expressions - we deviate somewhat more at namespace level constructs like typedef.
-We hope to produce a tool that will automatically convert C23 and prior versions of C to Omni C, but this is much harder to achieve in many code bases because of prevasive use of the C pre-processor and macros (which are used so much because standard C is lacking).
+We hope to produce a tool that will automatically convert 90% of C23 and prior versions of C to Omni C, but this is much harder to achieve in many code bases because of prevasive use of the C pre-processor and macros (which are used so much because standard C is lacking).

 The full syntax with examples will be provided in another file but a